davidnorth/cats/README.md

 ### Use of API

-The API made it necessary, at least as far as I could tell, to implement the vote and favourite feaatures in a sensible and production ready way.
+The API made it impractical to implement the vote and favourite feaatures in a sensible and production ready way.
 That data isn't included with the images.
 All vote and favourite records had to be fetched first so they could be matched the the corresponding images by image_id.
 To remove a favourite, you need the favourite_id, not image_id for the endpoint and the image record doesn't have that, and the API doesn't provide a more efficient way to get it.
-Also, my implementation neglects paginating the vote and favourite results.
 Were this a production app, a discussion about a more practical and performant approach for fetching votes and favourites would be needed.

 ### Typescript